faithful1ofall/Somnialaunch/README.md

 Get fast-tracked for IGO support and RootLaunch platform promotion.

-Rootstock Blockchain Testnet Deployment
+Somnia Blockchain Testnet Deployment

-RootLaunch is fully integrated with the Rootstock Blockchain testnet:
+SomniaLaunch is fully integrated with the Somnia Blockchain testnet:

 Test and launch smart contract deployments securely.

-Build with Rootstock's Bitcoin sidechain advantages.
+Build with Somnia's high-performance blockchain advantages.

 Future-proof your project for mainnet migration.